-The Department provides an extensive extra-curricular programme at lunch-times and at the end of each school day.
-There is a wide range of activities offered to the students which provides opportunities for achievement at high levels both for teams and individuals.
-Students in each year group take part in a programme of inter-house competitions throughout the school year representing their respective forms/house.
+The Physical & Outdoor Education Faculty provides an extensive extra-curricular programme at the end of each school day.
+There is a wide range of sports and physical activities offered to students, which provides opportunities for achievement at both high levels for individuals and teams.
+Students in each year group take part in a programme of inter-house competitions throughout the academic year representing their respective forms/house in a variety of activities/sports.